Get a Consultation

 Evicting a sibling from a property inherited from deceased parents requires legal proceedings, as co-owners have equal rights to the property.
 To remove a co-owner, you may need to pursue a partition action, which can result in the property being divided or sold, with proceeds distributed among the owners.

-What happens when one sibling is living in an inherited property and
+what happens when one sibling is living in an inherited property and refuses to sell

 How to evict brother from inherited property